guanyuming-he/guanyuming-he/README.md

 communication.
 As such, I would select the communication method by use case.

+# My repositories here
+## Distribution
+Most of my personal projects are here.
+The rest personal projects could be belong to my other GitHub accounts, for example, the one I used during my MSc, which was created to follow the recommendation of the department.
+For your convenience, I have negotiated to publish some of those under other accounts of mine here.

+I also made an organization that you can find on my homepage to contain some of my group projects during my undergraduate study.

-## Don't trust GitHub activity panel
+## Don't trust my activity panel
 The activity algorithm is biased.
 First, it won't count commits to non-default branches.
-Second, private repos from my university GitHub account that I make public here also do not count, because the author is that account of mine.
+I could be using many different branches heavily sometimes.
+For instance, in some lab solutions I use a dedicated branch for one lab by design.
+Second, repos authored by my other accounts that I make public here also do not count.